RichardHightower/docgen/src/main/templates/methods/instruct.md

 4. Show the list of participants.
 5. Now show the interaction between the participants using a markdown list, and explain each in plain English.
 6. Ensure there are no angle brackets in the interactions.
 Replace <> with ~, i.e., List<Employee> to List~Employee~.
+7. Ensure there are no method calls in the interaction description, just plain English.
-7. Create a plain English title based on  {{TITLE}}, "This method does "
+8. Create a plain English title based on  {{TITLE}}, "This method does "
-8. Finally, create the mermaid code for the sequence diagram and make sure it uses the plain English title.
+9. Finally, create the mermaid code for the sequence diagram and make sure it uses the plain English title.

 # Java method